 1 | Sagrada Familia

-Barcelona sightseeing tip: If you’re hoping to score a masterpiece of your own with a capture of Sagrada Familia you might have to wait some time.
+Gaudi Sites in Barcelona tip: If you’re hoping to score a masterpiece of your own with a capture of Sagrada Familia you might have to wait some time.
 The seemingly never ending construction of the church began in 1882 and is scheduled for completion in 2026 with Gaudi famously proclaiming that his client, God, was not in a hurry!

 2 | Park Guell